 Your case is worth more than what is being offered: There are several types of “damages” one can campaign for in a case.
 Medical expenses, pain and suffering, lost wages, loss of affection or relationship, punitive damages and more.
 If your lawyer sees potential to gain more through claiming any of these damages in court, it’s up to you on whether you want to take the settlement that is being offered or more forward with a car accident lawsuit.

-If you have a personal injury case contact a personal injury lawyer, like from the office of Eric Roy Law Firm.
+If you have a personal injury case contact a personal injury lawyer, like from the office of B Cunningham Law.